Erskine Hamilton Childers: Presidency

-Childers was inaugurated as President of Ireland.
-He took the oath of office in the Irish language with some reluctance.
-His very distinctive Oxbridge accent made pronouncing Irish difficult, so it was written down on a large board for him phonetically to help him with this.
+When Childers was inaugurated as President of Ireland, he took the oath of office in the Irish language, but this was with some reluctance, as he spoke relatively little of it.
+As his very distinctive Oxbridge accent made pronouncing Irish difficult, he used a tape recording obtained from a native speaker in West Cork to help his pronunciation, during a stay near Sneem on the coast of County Kerry.

 Childers, though 67, quickly gained a reputation as a vibrant, extremely hard-working President, and became highly popular and respected.
 However, he had a strained relationship with the incumbent government, led by Taoiseach Liam Cosgrave of Fine Gael.
-Childers had campaigned on a platform of making the presidency more open and hands-on, which Cosgrave viewed as a threat to his own agenda as head of government.
-He refused to co-operate with Childers's first priority upon taking office, the establishment of a think tank within Áras an Uachtaráin, to plan the country's future.
-Childers considered resigning from the presidency, but was convinced to remain by Cosgrave's Foreign Minister, Garret FitzGerald.
+Childers had campaigned on a platform of making the presidency more open and hands-on, which Cosgrave viewed as a threat to his agenda as head of government.
+He refused to cooperate with Childers's priority upon taking office, the establishment of a think tank within Áras an Uachtaráin, to plan the country's future.
+Childers considered resigning from the presidency but was convinced to remain by Cosgrave's Foreign Minister, Garret FitzGerald.
 However, Childers remained detached from the government; whereas previously, Presidents had been briefed by the Taoiseach once a month, Cosgrave briefed President Childers and his successor, Cearbhall Ó Dálaigh, on average once every six months.

 Though frustrated about the lack of power he had in the office, Childers's daughter Nessa believes that he played an important behind-the-scenes role in easing the Northern Ireland conflict, reporting that former Prime Minister of Northern Ireland Terence O'Neill met secretly with her father at Áras an Uachtaráin on at least one occasion.

 Death

 Prevented from transforming the presidency as he desired, Childers instead threw his energy into a busy schedule of official visits and speeches, which was physically taxing.

-On 17 November 1974, during a conference to the psychiatrists of the Royal College of Physicians in Dublin, Childers suffered sudden heart failure causing him to lie sideways and turn blue before suddenly collapsing.
+On 17 November 1974, during a conference with the psychiatrists of the Royal College of Physicians in Dublin, Childers suffered sudden heart failure causing him to lie sideways and turn blue before suddenly collapsing.
 He was pronounced dead the same day at Mater Misericordiae University Hospital.

 Childers's state funeral in St. Patrick's Cathedral, Dublin, was attended by his presidential predecessor Éamon de Valera and world leaders including the Earl Mountbatten of Burma (representing Queen Elizabeth II), the British Prime Minister Harold Wilson and British Opposition Leader Edward Heath, and heads of state from Europe and beyond.
-He was buried in the grounds of the Church of Ireland Derralossary Church, in Roundwood, County Wicklow.
+He was buried on the grounds of the Church of Ireland Derralossary Church, in Roundwood, County Wicklow.